wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

   gen_data['mainair'] = [
    'Elemental air is overflowing in this {1d10hexes}-hex cold region. {airadjective} {arcticfeature} there and the dangerous {arcticobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {arcticmonster} {airtaint} in this land.',
-    'Elemental air is overflowing in this {1d10hexes}-hex desert. {airadjective} {desertfeature} there and the dangerous {desertobstacle} that {airhazard} now.
+    'Elemental air is overflowing in this {1d10hexes}-hex desert. {airadjective} {desertfeature} there and the dangerous {desertobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
-Also, know that {desertmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex forest. {airadjective} {forestfeature} there and the dangerous {forestobstacle} that {airhazard} now.
+Also, know that {desertmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex forest. {airadjective} {forestfeature} there and the dangerous {forestobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
-Also, know that {forestmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex grassland. {airadjective} {plainsfeature} there and the dangerous {plainsobstacle} that {airhazard} now.
+Also, know that {forestmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex grassland. {airadjective} {plainsfeature} there and the dangerous {plainsobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
-Also, know that {plainsmonster} {airtaint} in this land.', 'Elemental air is overflowing in this one-hex mountain. {airadjective} {mountainfeature} there and the dangerous {mountainobstacle} that {airhazard} now.
+Also, know that {plainsmonster} {airtaint} in this land.', 'Elemental air is overflowing in this one-hex mountain. {airadjective} {mountainfeature} there and the dangerous {mountainobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
-Also, know that {mountainmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex rocky land. {airadjective} {rockyfeature} there and the dangerous {rockyobstacle} that {airhazard} now.
+Also, know that {mountainmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex rocky land. {airadjective} {rockyfeature} there and the dangerous {rockyobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
-Also, know that {rockymonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex swamp. {airadjective} {swampfeature} there and the dangerous {swampobstacle} that {airhazard} now.
+Also, know that {rockymonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex swamp. {airadjective} {swampfeature} there and the dangerous {swampobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
-Also, know that {swampmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex jungle. {airadjective} {junglefeature} there and the dangerous {jungleobstacle} that {airhazard} now.
+Also, know that {swampmonster} {airtaint} in this land.', 'Elemental air is overflowing in this {1d10hexes}-hex jungle. {airadjective} {junglefeature} there and the dangerous {jungleobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {junglemonster} {airtaint} in this land.', ];

    gen_data['airadjective'] = [